eoinkelly/ember-runloop-handbook/README.md

 > Hey browser, wake me up and run this function I'm giving you whenever the user
 > clicks on an element with an id attribute of `do-stuff`.

-The description above makes it look like the browser the one giving all the orders but the browser is a team player and has a few things it can do to help Javascript get the job done:
+The description above makes it look like the browser is the one giving all the orders but the browser is a team player and has a few things it can do to help Javascript get the job done: